 Toilet Paper Crafts

-Toilet Paper Crafts is Linda Wright's second book of fun with toilet paper.
-Although this book is not origami, it is included in this web site as a companion to her first book Toilet Paper Origami.
+is Linda Wright's second book of fun with toilet paper.
+Although this book is not origami, it is included in this web site as a companion to her first book Toilet Paper Origami

 This book is 130 pages long and has instructions to make 60 toilet paper projects.
 When needed, templates are provided for easy replication.
 Only the front & back cover of the book has color photos of the finished crafts.
 The inside of the book has black & white text and line drawings.